 5 Treasurer’s Report

-A summary of the last 3 years accounts was presented to the They showed a small profit which was due to running Green Point events in the last two years.
+A summary of the last 3 years accounts was presented to the meeting.
+They showed a small profit which was due to running Green Point events in the last two years.

 The accounts were approved.
 This was proposed by Jan Duncan and seconded by Gill Davies